kjelloh/siffism/docs/README.md

 **Siffism** is an open philosophical framework grounded in a radical idea:

-> What if intelligent life in our universe was seeded by life from a previous universe?
+> What if life in our universe was seeded by life from a previous universe?
 > And what if we, in turn, could help seed life in the next?

 This project lives at the edge of cosmology, ethics, myth, and practice.